sboesen/remotely-save/README.md

 - Your data would be synced to a `${vaultName}` sub folder on your webdav server.
 - Password-based end-to-end encryption is also supported.
 But please be aware that **the vault name itself is not encrypted**.

+### Alibaba Cloud OSS
+- Use the S3 configuration
+- Enable "Disable S3 metadata sync" if you get 403 errors.
+This means not syncing modification time until it is [fixed](https://github.com/sboesen/remotely-sync/issues/70).

 ## Scheduled Auto Sync

 - You can configure auto syncing every N minutes in settings.